gjbex/ChatGPT-for-HPC/examples/shell-gpt/README.md

 shell-gpt allows you to interact with ChatGPT from the command line.

+  * The `src` directory contains source code used in these experiments.
-The `output` directory contains the responses to the queries generated by ChatGPT 3.5 turbo.
+  * The `output` directory contains the responses to the queries generated by ChatGPT 3.5 turbo.

 ## Code generation